lkoepsel/AVR_C/README.md

 PROGRAMMER_TYPE = Arduino
 PROGRAMMER_ARGS = -F -V -P $(SERIAL) -b 115200
 ```
+I've found it best to include sections per board, then comment/uncomment a section based on the board I'm using.
+A full version of the *env.make* file I'm using is at the bottom of this page.

 3. The repository has the new version of Makefiles which use this variable, so no change is needed there.

 The nice part about this change, is once the variables have been updated for your system, you no longer have to do special programmer types such as *make flash_snap* or *make flash_xplain*, as *make flash* will be automatically updated for your specific programmer. (**Provided you give it the right parameters.**)